DGMO Language Reference

 internet

-Special top-level entry points. internet only accepts rps property.
+Special top-level entry points.
+Either name works; internet only accepts rps and the description is silently ignored on entry-point nodes.

 4.1 Declaration